A Private Function: Release

 The film had a Royal charity premiere on 21 November 1984 before being screened at the London Film Festival on 22 November and opening at the Odeon Haymarket in London on 30 November.

 Reception

+For Michael Brooke at BFI Screenonline, the film is possibly "the closest that 1980s British cinema came to recapturing the spirit of the great Ealing comedies".
+He noted "something Kafkaesque about this" film (Bennett wrote his play Kafka's Dick shortly after).
+He commended the "uniformly superb" cast but concluded that "the real star is Bennett's script, bristling with funny, poignant one-liners [...] and absurd yet strangely convincing situations".

 On Sneak Previews in 1985, both Gene Siskel and Roger Ebert gave the movie two thumbs up.
-They called it one “really funny movie” and one “flat out winner.”
-Siskel said it “had perfectly believable characters” and Ebert said “just beneath this veneer of respectability is utter madness.”
+They called it one "really funny movie" and one "flat out winner."
+Siskel said it "had perfectly believable characters" and Ebert said "just beneath this veneer of respectability is utter madness."

 Box office

 The film made £1,560,000 in the UK.

 Awards

-The film won three BAFTA Film Awards: Best Actress for Maggie Smith, Best Supporting Actress for Liz Smith and Best Supporting Actor, for Denholm Elliott.
+The film won three BAFTA Film Awards: Best Actress for Maggie Smith, Best Supporting Actress for Liz Smith, and Best Supporting Actor for Denholm Elliott.
 It was also nominated for Best Original Screenplay (Alan Bennett) and Best Film.

 Musical adaptation

 A musical based on the film opened in the West End in April 2011 under the new title Betty Blue Eyes.
 It was produced by Cameron Mackintosh and ran for several months at the Novello Theatre.
 It starred Reece Shearsmith as Gilbert and Sarah Lancashire as Joyce.